-As at 31 Dec 2021 CET1 Capital Ordinary Shares 1 Issuer Ping An OneConnect Bank (Hong Kong) Limited 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N/A 3 Governing law(s) of the instrument Hong Kong Regulatory treatment 4 Transitional Basel III rules 1 N/A 5 Post-transitional Basel III rules 2 CET1 6 Eligible at solo / group / solo and group Solo 7 Instrument type (types to be specified by each jurisdiction) Ordinary shares 8 Amount recognised in regulatory capital (currency in millions, as of most recent reporting date) HK\$ 1,200 Million 9 Par value of instrument N/A 10 Accounting classification Shareholders' equity 11 Original date of issuance 1 share issued on 7 Dec 2018 12 Perpetual or dated Perpetual 13 Original maturity date N/A 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount N/A 16 Subsequent call dates, if applicable N/A Coupons / dividends 17 Fixed or floating dividend / coupon Floating 18 Coupon rate and any related index N/A 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible
+As at 31 Dec 2024 CET1 Capital Ordinary Shares 1 Issuer PAO Bank Limited 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N/A 3 Governing law(s) of the instrument Hong Kong Regulatory treatment 4 Transitional Basel III rules 1 N/A 5 Post-transitional Basel III rules 2 CET1 6 Eligible at solo/group/solo and group Solo 7 Instrument type (types to be specified by each jurisdiction) Ordinary shares 8 Amount recognised in regulatory capital (currency in millions, as of most recent reporting date) HK\$ 2,000 Million 9 Par value of instrument N/A 10 Accounting classification Shareholders' equity 11 Original date of issuance 1 share issued on 7 Dec 2018 12 Perpetual or dated Perpetual 13 Original maturity date N/A 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount N/A 16 Subsequent call dates, if applicable N/A Coupons/dividends 17 Fixed or floating dividend/coupon Floating 18 Coupon rate and any related index N/A 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative

-1 Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the BCR.
+Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the BCR.

-2 Regulatory treatment of capital instruments not subject to transitional arrangements provided for in Schedule 4H to the BCR.
+Regulatory treatment of capital instruments not subject to transitional arrangements provided for in Schedule 4H to the BCR.